Dental Assistant jobs at California Dental Association - 90 jobs

 Qualifications

-+ Knowledge of normal and abnormal symptomatology and life-threatening medical problems
++ Knowledge of normal and abnormal symptomology and life threatening medical problems.

-+ Ability to skillfully administer oral, IM, intradermal and subcutaneous medications
++ Ability to administer CPR.
+Ability to skillfully administer oral, IM and subcutaneous medications.

 + Knowledge of medical terminology